-Video Shows Portland Protesters Attack Elderly Drivers, Hound Woman In Wheelchair During Demonstration
+Video Shows Portland Protesters Attacking Elderly Drivers, Hounding Woman In Wheelchair During Demonstration

-Another protest went down in Portland, Oregon this weekend with little to no police involvement, per Fox News.
-The police were there, they just stayed tucked away as a tactic to avoid riling up citizens even more with their presence.
+Another protest went down in Portland, Oregon, this weekend with little to no police involvement, per Fox News.
 The protest began with over 100 people representing the Antifa and Black Lives Matter interest groups who were all there to honor the death of Patrick Simmons who had been killed by an enforcement officer in a gun altercation.
 The participants began the protest by walking through the streets of Portland with seemingly innocent intentions

 “We’re not here to riot.
 We’re here for justice.
 We need to fight this all the way to the end.
-These cops need to be locked up,” protestor Charles Kimmons said.
+These cops need to be locked up,” protester Charles Kimmons said.

-Soon, however, multitudes of videos show up across the internet depicting ways in which the protestors were bullying and promoting hateful behavior toward non-protestors.
+Soon, however, multitudes of videos show up across the internet depicting ways in which the protesters were bullying and promoting hateful behavior toward non-protesters.
 In one video, protesters are seen blocking the street but have appointed their own “traffic directors” to direct vehicles around and away from the rally.
 Some drivers of the vehicles don’t want to listen to the unofficial traffic directors, which causes tension.

 Protesters blocked the road and directed traffic where to go during the #PatrickKimmons vigil.
 Needless to say, it went off without a hitch.